cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 |           +- bar.json    # static helper data for org.foo.Bar
 ```

 The `src` directory should look like standard Java source directory structure and will contain Java `Classes` written in `Groovy`.
 This directory is added to the classpath when executing Pipelines.
+We won't be going over using Groovy source files for Shared Libraries today, but you can find more information about them [here](https://jenkins.io/doc/book/pipeline/shared-libraries/#accessing-steps).

 The `vars` directory hosts scripts that define global variables accessible from Pipeline.
 The basename of each `.groovy` file should be a Groovy (~ Java) identifier, conventionally `camelCased`.
 The matching `.txt`, if present, can contain documentation, processed through the system’s configured markup formatter (so may really be HTML, Markdown, etc., though the `txt` extension is required).

 The Groovy source files in these directories get the same “CPS transformation” as in Scripted Pipeline.

-A `resources` directory allows the `libraryResource` step to be used from an external library to load associated non-Groovy files.
-Currently this feature is not supported for internal libraries.
+A `resources` directory allows the `libraryResource` step to be used to load associated non-Groovy files as a String value in your Pipeline script.

 ### Create a Custom Step